Frequently Asked Questions

 What is your cancellation policy?

 We appreciate 24 hours notice for cancellations when possible.
 However we know the unexpected can often happen, so a courtesy phone call if you are going to miss an appointment is always appreciated.
-Cancellation fees may apply for regular last minute cancellation/no shows.

 Do you bulk bill?